 2013 marks the first time that the majority of adults – 55% – have used the internet to read or download news from sources including newspapers and magazines, broadcasters such as the BBC, or online-only websites such as the Huffington Post, according to a report by the Office of National Statistics.

-Since the redesign Mobile use is up 30% and tablet use up by 50%.
-In fact almost 25% of all page visits now come from a mobile or tablet device.
+Since the redesign, Mobile use is up 30% and tablet use is up by 50%.
+In fact, almost 25% of all page visits now come from a mobile or tablet device.

-A major aim for this project was to increase advertising via social media.
+A crucial aim of this project was to increase advertising via social media.
 We included a number of features to make it easy for visitors to share content as well as introducing the ability for New Start to direct message their growing list of Twitter followers.
-A recent Twitter campaign was aimed at generating signups for theor mailing list, resulting in more new subscribers over the course of the 4 week campaign than they received in the 8 months prior.
+A recent Twitter campaign was aimed at generating sign ups for their mailing list, resulting in more new subscribers over the course of the 4-week campaign than they received in the 8 months prior.